 Welcome!
-I am a third year graduate student at UCLA, working with Professor Smadar Naoz.
+I am a fourth year graduate student at UCLA, working with Professor Smadar Naoz.
 Broadly, I am interested in the dynamics of black hole binaries, their interactions with their environment, and the implications for gravitational wave observations.
 So far, my work has focused on stellar-mass black hole binaries in the vicinicity of supermassive black holes, and the potential for observing these gravitational wave sources in LIGO and LISA.

 The recent detection of merger black hole binaries (BHBs) and neutron star binaries by LIGO/Virgo have both answered and raised many questions.
 One of these questions concerns the astrophysical origin of the mergers that have been detected so far.
 The extrapolated rate of mergers is much higher than expected if isolated binary evolution alone were taken into account.
 This tension between expectation and observation has prompted a wide variety of studies exploring special mechanisms to explain the high LIGO/Virgo rates.

 In Hoang et al. 2018, we explore one of these mechanisms — the Eccentric Kozai-Lidov effect — which causes a binary to undergo eccentricity oscillations due to gravitational perturbations from a tertiary companion (see Naoz 2016 for a review).
 Specifically, we studied BHBs in galactic nuclei undergoing eccentricity oscillations due to the influence of a supermassive black hole (SMBH).
 These BHBs can reach extreme eccentricities close to unity, which enhances the emission of gravitational waves and results in an increased rate of merger.
 We found that this mechanism can produce a merger rate comparable to other dynamical channels that have been proposed.
-One outstanding question is whether this mechanism can be disentangled from other channels of mergers, which we address in In Hoang et al. 2019 and below.
+One outstanding question is whether this mechanism can be disentangled from other channels of mergers, which we address in Hoang et al. 2019 and below.

 This work was featured on Astrobites.